xplenty/xplenty-api-doc-v2/sections/xplenty-typical-workflow.md

 ## Xplenty Typical Workflow

-Here are the steps of a typical workflow for running a job using the Xplenty API, after defining a package using the Xplenty web application and determining the required cluster size.
+These are the steps of a typical workflow for running a job using the Xplenty API, after [defining a package using the Xplenty web application](http://community.xplenty.com/knowledgebase/articles/184931-xplenty-s-packages) and determining the required cluster size.
 You may want to repeat this workflow on a recurring basis, for instance every day or every week, depending on the rate that your data accumulates.

 * [Step 1: Create a Cluster](#CreateCluster)
 * [Step 2: Verify Cluster Initialization](#VerifyCluster)